bharadwajanup/Xinu/Assignment7.md

 Total number of disk blocks occupied by index blocks =

 (k/(16 * 7)) + (summation) i=1 to i=k (p(i)/(16 * 7)) = n - (summation) i=1 to i=k p(i)

+Credits: The solution to task 2 was discussed with Raghavendra.